alex-bartleynees/coffee-journal-api/README.md

 - Give every application endpoint an explicit request representation and response representation.
   For non-JSON requests, decode route parameters, headers, identity, and body into one operation-owned request value before invoking the use case.
+- Put validation and normalization that define a request in `request.ts`.
+Keep a separate validation helper only when multiple operations genuinely share the rules.
+- Do not add generic `contract.ts` files or alias-only Request/Response files.
+Reuse stable nested models while allowing each operation's wire interface to evolve independently.
 - Keep transport parsing and response encoding in endpoints, orchestration in use cases, and SQL/external SDK calls in adapters.
 - Prefer capability-specific interfaces such as `SyncRepository`; do not reintroduce